-The key ideas and coding concepts for students to learn in grade 1 are as follows:
+The key ideas and coding concepts for students to learn in grade 2 are as follows:

-- A computer or robot cannot think or make decisions; it can only do exactly what the programmer tells it to do. - Computer code is written in a specific order (called a sequence or algorithm), so the computer knows which step to complete first, next, and so on. - Making mistakes and figuring out how to fix them (debugging) is an important part of learning to code.
+- Computer code is written in a specific order (called a sequence or algorithm), so the computer knows which step to complete first, next, and so on. - Code can be written and executed so that multiple things happen at the same time (referred to as concurrent events). - Making mistakes and figuring out how to fix them (debugging) is an important part of learning to code.

 Coding concepts can be taught to students with or without the use of digital technology.
 In Hands-On Science and Technology, there are coding activities for both plugged and unplugged learning environments.
-Plugged coding uses the programming language that a computer understands, therefore requiring the use of digital technology.
+Plugged coding uses the programming languages that a computer understands, therefore requiring the use of digital technology.
 Unplugged coding includes learning activities that introduce coding and programming through hands-on activities and games.
-A typical unplugged coding activity for grade 1 is to provide students with a grid and a set of coding cards with directional arrows on them.
-Students use the arrows to create a sequence that, when followed, will direct an object to move around the grid.
+A typical unplugged coding activity for grade 2 is to provide students with a labelled grid (letters along the x-axis and numbers along the y-axis) and a set of coding cards with directional arrows on them.
+Students use the arrows to create concurrent paths that, when followed simultaneously, will map out different routes to arrive at the same destination.